 10 Louisiana Motorcycle Laws Every Biker Needs to Know

 I spent most of my youth on motorcycles and a fairly significant portion of my adult years too.
 I’ve owned everything from Honda Minitrail 50s to Harley Davidson Dyna Glide convertibles and I love riding them.
-But as a Louisiana motorcycle accident attorney, I can tell you that some of the worst injuries I’ve been asked to represent people on were from motorcycle wrecks.
+But as a Baton Rouge injury attorney, I can tell you that some of the worst injuries I’ve been asked to represent people on were from motorcycle wrecks.
 Motorcycles can be both fun and dangerous to ride.
 2015 saw an 8% increase in fatalities among motorcyclists throughout the United States.
 But with the right gear, and by following the Louisiana motorcycle laws, you can keep yourself and others safe.

 Whether you’re a resident or planning to visit Louisiana, if you drive a motorcycle, you need to adhere to these laws.
 In this guide, we’ll go through laws designed to prevent accidents that can cause life-changing injuries or even deaths.

 Keep reading to keep the fun in your ride.